-The water surface elevation of the large open area of impounded water within the CCR surface impoundment that was observed at the time of the annual inspection was 675.88 feet.
+The water surface elevation of the large open area of impounded water within the CCR surface impoundment that was surveyed at the time of the annual inspection was 675.06 feet.
 From the 2016 topographic/bathymetric survey of the OGS Ash Pond, the average elevation of the top of CCR/sediment outside the footprint of the water surface, which includes the bottom ash pile, was estimated to be approximately 681 feet.
 From the 1976 drawing of the original site grading plan contours, the bottom contour elevation that was present prior to the construction of the OGS Ash Pond was approximately 662 feet in the large open area of impounded water and 675 feet in the area outside the footprint of the water surface.
-Thus, the interior storage height of the OGS Ash